-8. Energy: Inventory
+9. Energy: Inventory

 Mount Holly is crossed by two high voltage transmission lines, one of 115kv and one of 345kv.
 The 115kv line is serviced by a substation of 2.5 megawatts.
 The heating of residences is probably the single largest use of energy.
 Homes are heated by electricity, oil, coal, propane gas, and wood.
 A few homes make use of solar and wind energy to supplement other energy forms.
+Several homes are "off the grid" and depend on non grid energy sources.

-8. Energy: Policy
+9. Energy: Policy